How to make a character jump in Unity

 2. Select your character in the hierarchy window and click create new animation on the Animation window.

-4. This will create an Animation clip and add an Animator to the character.
+4. This will create an Animation clip and add an Animator component to the character.

 5. Click the record button on the Animation window.
 Don’t change anything on the Animation window without selecting the record button.
 If you do then the changes will not be saved.